xChat/titanium-socket.io-client/README.md

-Socket IO client 1.45, tested with server 1.4.5 too.
+# Socket IO client v1.45

+Tested with server v1.4.5 too.

-Use:
+## Use:

-Rename socket.io_working_reformatted.js to socket.io.js and replace in the socket io client you downloaded
+Rename socket.io_working_reformatted.js to socket.io.js and replace the socket.io.js file in the socket io client folder you downloaded and included in your project.

 Will do a not re-formatted version soon.

-Disabled compression:
+## Disabled compression

 Line: 2076 of the re-formatted version
 ```
 // disabled below check with 'false &&' to get around of a global.Buffer undefined error
    if (false && self.perMessageDeflate) {
 ```

+## websocket protocol only

 Have to use the websocket protocol, in conjunction with tiws or a similar websocket module: